BlackBodyEngineering/logisim-cpu-project/README.md

 ## 🙌 Contributions / Feedback

 Feedback, corrections, or improvements are welcome.
-Feel free to open an issue or pull request — or just say hi on Reddit or YouTube.
+Feel free to open an issue or pull request — or just say hi on YouTube.

 ---